uppersaranac/irmcp/src/servers/pubchem/chemical_naming_rules.md

 ---

-## A. Nomenclature Systems and General Principles (¶101–139)

 ### 101. Foreword

-This guide details the selection of chemical substance names.
-It is not a comprehensive nomenclature manual for all of chemistry but a specific guide to how the names in the the NIST spectral libraries are constructed, ordered, and formatted.
+This is not a comprehensive nomenclature manual for all of chemistry but a specific guide to how the names NIST spectral library are constructed, ordered, and formatted.
 The primary goal is to enable a user to locate specific chemical substances within an alphabetical index.
 The nomenclature generally follows the rules of the International Union of Pure and Applied Chemistry (IUPAC) but is adapted for the rigid requirements of an alphabetical listing, ensuring that structurally related substances appear in juxtaposition (e.g., parents followed by their derivatives).

-### 103. Introduction

-In scientific literature, a single compound may have multiple names (e.g., *2-Aminoethanol* vs. *Ethanolamine*).
-To avoid scattering information, a single preferred index name is selected for each substance.
-For the provided list, systematic names are preferred over trivial names to ensure consistency and retrievability.

 ### 104. Inversion of Names

 To group related substances, index names are inverted.
 The **Heading Parent** (the main part of the molecule) is listed first, followed by a comma, and then the **Substituents**.
 If a derivative (like an ester or salt) is present, it appears in the **Modification** at the end of the name.

-- *Example from list:* **Acetic acid, 2-(2,4-dichlorophenoxy)-, methyl ester**
+- *Example:* **Acetic acid, 2-(2,4-dichlorophenoxy)-, methyl ester**
   - *Heading Parent:* Acetic acid
   - *Substituent:* 2-(2,4-dichlorophenoxy)-
   - *Modification:* methyl ester